-Kentucky City Lets Residents Pay Parking Tickets With Canned Goods
+Lexington, Kentucky Residents Can Pay Parking Tickets With Canned Goods

 Racking up parking fines?
 If you live in Lexington, Kentucky, you can pay off your tickets with canned food donations.

-ABC 36 reports that, for the fourth year in a row, the city's “Food for Fines” program will help stock the shelves of God’s Pantry Food Bank—a member of Feeding America—throughout the holiday season.
-Beginning today, the city’s local parking authority is allowing residents with outstanding citations to donate preserved goods in lieu of cash through December 15.
+For the fifth year in a row, the city's “Food for Fines” program will help stock the shelves of God’s Pantry Food Bank—a member of Feeding America—throughout the holiday season.
+Through Friday, December 14, 2018, the city’s local parking authority is allowing residents with outstanding citations to donate preserved goods in lieu of cash.

 Ten cans will get residents a $15 credit on any parking citation.
 And for drivers with a drawer full of tickets, they can bring as many cans as they can carry to earn a $15 credit per 10-can donation.
 (Yes, even past due citations are eligible.)